MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/mobile-browser-join.md

 ### Appointments scheduled through the Bookings app

-In Bookings, you can set up appointment types and individual appointments to allow attendees to join from a mobile browser.
+In Bookings, you can turn on this feature for specific appointment types and individual appointments.

+After you turn on the feature, attendees aren't prompted to download and install Teams when they join.
+The confirmation email or SMS text that’s sent to attendees will contain a meeting join link that opens Teams in a mobile browser.
+On Android devices, Teams opens in Chrome.
+On iOS devices, Teams opens in Safari.

 #### Turn on mobile browser join for an appointment type